 |Understand your MSDS with the MS-Demystifier||Search ALL our MSDS info|

 Gastroenteritis is an acute inflammation of the lining of the stomach and intestines.
 Symptoms include anorexia, nausea, diarrhea, abdominal pain, cramping, and weakness.
+When caused by a bacteria or virus, this is also commonly referred to as stomach flu.

 Gastroenteritis has many causes such as bacteria (food poisoning or "stomach flu"), viruses (such as rotavirus and norovirus), parasites, consumption of irritating food or drink, as well as stress.
 Treatment for the condition depends on the underlying cause.